Goldman Sachs Maintains TransUnion (TRU) Neutral Recommendation

 What is the Fund Sentiment?

-There are 886 funds or institutions reporting positions in TransUnion.
-This is a decrease of 5 owner(s) or 0.56% in the last quarter.
-Average portfolio weight of all funds dedicated to TRU is 0.35%, an increase of 17.21%.
-Total shares owned by institutions increased in the last three months by 2.69% to 234,060K shares.
-The put/call ratio of TRU is 0.35, indicating a bullish outlook.
+There are 891 funds or institutions reporting positions in TransUnion.
+This is a decrease of 7 owner(s) or 0.78% in the last quarter.
+Average portfolio weight of all funds dedicated to TRU is 0.35%, an increase of 16.34%.
+Total shares owned by institutions increased in the last three months by 3.15% to 234,182K shares.
+The put/call ratio of TRU is 1.06, indicating a bearish outlook.

 What are Other Shareholders Doing?